 Wisconsin Garden Club Federation under the direction of National Garden Clubs, Inc (NGC) provides education opportunities in four disciplines: flower shows (judging and exhibiting), environmental studies, gardening study and landscape design.
 Garden club members and non-members attend these courses over a two-year period at about six month intervals.
 Each session consists of two days of learning taught by university professors and private experts in their field.
 Garden club members attending these courses and passing all related exams are granted the title of consultant (environment, gardening or landscape design) or judge (flower show).
 To maintain their accreditation, consultants and judges are required to attend events that enhance their knowledge, learn current trends and techniques and promote interest in a specific subject.
 Flower Show judges attend symposiums for their continuing education.
 Consultants attend refreshers that may cover two or three disciplines as the subjects often overlap.
 These are either a bi-refresher or tri-refresher.
 While these courses provide an opportunity for consultants to maintain their status, the public is always welcome to attend.

 Multiple refreshers may include tours of special gardens, urban renewal areas, recycling centers, etc. Instructors provide interesting presentations on a variety of topics from water-wise garden design to viewing the film Green Fire – Aldo Leopold and a Land Ethic for Our Time.
-There are no current plans for a multi-refresher in Wisconsin.
-Please visit the NGC website for a refresher in another area of the country.
+Please visit the NGC website to see where refresher courses are being held.

 Flower Show Symposiums*